(1940s - 50s)

 She graduated high school at 15 and was class valedictorian.
 This was an honor but also somewhat isolating as it meant that she was much younger than her classmates at Hunter College in New York.
 Accordingly, time spent at the University of Chattanooga in Tennessee, where she enjoyed the friendship of her southern cousins was an influential period in her life.

-Although she incorporated many different styles into her work over the years, Valda too was primarily a realist painter.
+Although she incorporated many different styles into her work over the years, Valda began as a traditional realist painter.
 This often brought her into conflict with the art establishment.
-Abstraction had become the new religion of the art world.
+Abstraction had become the new religion of the art establishment.
 Having once been all but excluded by the art world, its proponents now ruled the galleries and academic art.
 With the conviction of zealots, they were intolerant of any other style.
+In addition, there was considerable prejudice against women artists, even for women who were abstract artists.

 Working outside the art establishment, Valda did portrait commissions and murals.
 She supplemented the income from her art with positions at the Motion Picture Association and New York’s Fashion Institute of Technology.

 By the early 1960s, she had become interested in teaching art.
 This would allow her to pursue her love art and convey that love to young people.
 Moreover, in those days, teaching was one of the only professions open to women.
-In the business world, there was no glass ceiling - - those women who did venture into business were expected to do the substantive work while receiving none of the credit.
-Promotion was simply not on the table.
+In the business world, there was the glass ceiling - - those women who did venture into business were expected to do the substantive work while receiving none of the credit.
+Promotion beyond administrative positions was simply not on the table for the vast majority of women.

 During the next 25 years, she taught in schools in New York City, often in what would be termed the inner city.
 She developed close and rewarding relationships with many students, inspiring them not only towards art but also about style and fashion.
 This was also a time of great tension as New York’s financial crisis devastated the schools just as the inner city was demanding the means to join the mainstream.